 Who else is loving bowl food trend?
-I have recently whipped up some Vegan smoothie bowls, Spaghetti Squash Bowls, Fish Tacos Bowls, even Cauliflower Alfredo “Lox Bagel” Breakfast Bowls.
+I have recently whipped up some Vegan smoothie bowls, Fish Tacos Bowls, even Cauliflower Alfredo “Lox Bagel” Breakfast Bowls.
 There’s all kinds of bowls out there.
 And all the cool kids are doing them.
 But my favorite remains this Chipotle chicken burrito bowl copycat.

 I have to confess Mexican food is one of my favorite cuisines and Chipotle is hands down one of my favorite food chains because who doesn’t love a semi healthy Mexican meal?
 I usually go for a burrito but when I want a healthier option and remove the excess calories from the tortilla, I usually go for the Chipotle burrito bowl, with chicken (or even sofritas), cilantro rice and delicious fajita veggies.
 So I decided to create a copycat Chipotle burrito bowl and it might just be my favorite quick and easy recipe!

 - Dairy Free

 - Healthy and will keep you filled up

 - Balanced meal with healthy fats, protein and fibre

 What is a burrito bowl at chipotle?